chasefranks/chasefranks.github.io/_posts/2017-12-05-intro-red-black-trees.md

 This only involves 2 comparisons before deciding that 1 is not in the list, much better than checking the entire list which would involve 8 comparisons.
 Since there is no structure, you have to check every number.

-The *height* of a BST is the number of nodes on a longest path, starting from the *root* node (in this case 5), and ending at a *leaf* (the nodes 4, 8, 10, and 13 in this case).
-This would be the worst number of comparisons that a failed search would involve, and you want this number to be as small as possible.
-In our tree, searching for say 11 would involve 4 comparisons so our height is 4.
+The *height* (h) of a BST is the number of edges on a longest path, starting from the *root* node (in this case 5), and ending at a *leaf* (the nodes 4, 8, 10, and 13 in this case).
+In the BST above, the height is 3.

+The height is directly related to the largest number of comparisons that a failed search would involve, and you want this number to be as small as possible.
+In fact the worst case failed search involves h+1 comparisons.

 ## Balance